scrabbletank/farhome-rules/rulesdoc.md

 **Banded Net:** A net reinforced with metal.
 Adds 1 Bad die to your attack rolls with the net.
 The grappled creature makes a Strength save against 5 Superior dice instead of Enhanced, and attempting to cut the net requires a successful attack roll against 3 Superior Defense dice.

-**Barbed Net:** Adding barbs to the next causes it to deal 1 wound die in piercing damage on hit and every time the grappled creature attempts a Strength save to free themselves from the net.
+**Barbed Net:** Adding barbs to the next causes it to deal 0/1 in piercing damage on hit and every time the grappled creature attempts a Strength save to free themselves from the net.

 **Enchanted Net:** A net made with enchanted rope that seeks out its target.
 You may target creatures up to 5 tiles away and add 1 Superior die to your attack roll.